22 Houses of Justice

 22.3.2 Authority #2: The Morals of Souls

 The second authority is the morals of souls.
 Where authority one was focused on illumination through propagation, the House of Justice will add refinement to its responsibilities.
-They will nurture virtue and conscience to assist inner transformation of the individual and transformation of the communities.
+They will nurture virtue and conscience to assist the inner transformation of the individual and the transformation of the community.

 Role #2 Representatives of God: The House members are the moral exemplars, embodying the morality of souls publicly.
-When they consult on a matter of ethics or morality, not only do they record their consultation, but do so in a way which can be learned from by anyone who reads or watches.
+When they consult on a matter of ethics or morality, they not only may record their consultation, but may do so in a way which can be learned from by anyone who reads or watches.
 They may participate in local or civic dialogues on ethical or moral issues raised in public life, and do so humbly and gently.
-Through them, the public is aware God is active.
+Through them, the public is aware that God is active.

-Role #4 Dawning places of His command: The House consults on ways to transform Baha’u’llah’s Word into the moral fabric of culture.
-Moral transformation is not viewed as austerity or deprivation, but as a radiant beauty all are attracted to.
+Role #4 Dawning places of His command: The House consults on ways to transform Bahá’u’lláh’s Word into the moral fabric of culture.
+Moral transformation is not viewed as austerity or deprivation, but as a radiant beauty to which all are attracted.
 They support the development of arts, literature, and scholarship that ennoble human character and the development of the constellation of virtues.
 The members reinforce the connection between spiritual practice and virtues.
-Finally, if a Mashriq’ul-Adhkar has not been established, the House would need to find a pathway for its establishment.
-The Mashriq’ul-Adhkar is the foundation of the devotional life of the community, where remembrance of God inspires the culture.
+Finally, if a Mashriqu’l-Adhkár has not been established, the House would need to find a pathway for its establishment.
+The Mashriqu’l-Adhkár is the foundation of the devotional life of the community, where remembrance of God inspires the culture.

 When the moral character of the community is sufficiently reflected in their deeds and well-being, the people may decide to consult on granting the House of Justice the third authority.